Ghibli Kapibala (KAPIBALA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ghibli Kapibala Historical Price

-According to the latest data gathered on Ghibli Kapibala live price page, the current price of Ghibli Kapibala is 0.00000879USD.
-The circulating supply of Ghibli Kapibala(KAPIBALA) is 999.79M KAPIBALA , giving it a market capitalization of $8.79K.
+According to the latest data gathered on Ghibli Kapibala live price page, the current price of Ghibli Kapibala is 0.00000841USD.
+The circulating supply of Ghibli Kapibala(KAPIBALA) is 999.79M KAPIBALA , giving it a market capitalization of $8.40K.

 The Ghibli Kapibala Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KAPIBALA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.